-We are so confident in the quality of our products that we know you will love them from the time you buy them till the time you hang up your keys and call a nursing home...well, home.
+We are so confident in the quality of our products that we provide a lifetime warranty to protect against manufacturing defects.
 Continue reading for details on our limited lifetime warranty.

-For our LED Lights (does not apply to products other than LED lights, i.e. parts, harnesses, accessories, etc), after 30 days and for the lifetime of the original purchaser, if you (the original purchaser only) are having any warranty issues (Covered issues are those related to a manufacturing defect only as related to the function of the light.
-It does not include damages as a result of abusive use, or cosmetic issues), simply contact us and we'll send you a return shipping label at our cost* and as soon as we receive it, we'll either fix it or replace it.
+For our LED Lights (does not apply to products other than LED lights, i.e. parts, harnesses, accessories, etc. Product Description must say "Lifetime Warranty" otherwise it is not covered under this Lifetime Warranty), after 30 days and for the lifetime of the original purchaser, if you (the original purchaser only) are having any warranty issues (Covered issues are those related to a manufacturing defect only as related to the function of the light.
+It does not include disassembled product or damages as the result of abusive use, or cosmetic issues), simply contact us and we'll send you a return shipping label at our cost* and as soon as we receive it, we'll either fix it or replace it.
 We are here to take care of you!